- Classes taught in English and Spanish

 ENV 3150 – Tropical Botany (4) [Syllabus]

-This lecture/field course will provide students with a general overview of tropical plants.
-Students will gain insight about basic botanical concepts and be able to explore a variety of ecosystems, their plants and the multiple and complex ecological interactions that can be found in these areas.
+This course will provide students with a general overview of Neotropical useful plants.
+Students will gain insight about basic botanical concepts and will be able to explore a variety of tropical ecosystems and life zones, their flora and the multiple and complex ecological interactions that can be found in these areas, as well as the most important uses of plants in the Neotropics.
 Costa Rica is a tropical country with an immensely rich biodiversity and for this reason a very representative area to these studies.
-Emphasis will be given to the most common plant families in Costa Rica, but others will be discussed as well.
+Emphasis will be given to the most common plant families in Costa Rica, but other Neotropical families will be discussed as well.

 ENV 3160 – Conservation Biology and Endangered Marine Species (4) [Syllabus]